RamanLab/FastSL/README.md

 1. COBRA Toolbox

-2. CPLEX v12.0 or higher (GLPK works fine too).
+2. CPLEX v12.0 or higher for the parallel version of Fast-SL .
+For serial version of Fast-SL, any COBRA supported solver can be used.

 Fast-SL description is available at : http://arxiv.org/abs/1406.6557